joembedded/radaroptics/readme_en.md

     - Focus is shifted by +1 mm for adjustment
     - Transition at the inner corner was rounded with a 2 mm radius for easier manufacturing

+> [!IMPORTANT]
+> 📧⚙️🛠️ Inquiries for technical collaborations are always welcome!

 ![A real-world Type '0'](img/HyperplanarABS_F10.jpg)